Independent Investigations

 FAQ

 Most investigations can be handled in-house but sometimes you do need to go external.
 This is usually when you want to avoid perceptions of bias, the allegations are particularly serious, or you simply don't have the time or skills.
-If in doubt, get in touch with us before committing to an investigation.
+If in doubt, get in touch before committing to an investigation.

 For student investigations, a lawyer isn't necessary, but may be involved if there are legal questions to answer before, during or after the fact-finding process.